 Comprehensive Overview

 The concept of prime numbers dates back to ancient Greece.
 The Greek mathematician Euclid, around 300 BC, proved that there are infinitely many prime numbers.
 His elegant proof, still taught today, demonstrates that no matter how many prime numbers you find, it's always possible to find another one.
-This discovery was a cornerstone in the development of number theory and continues to inspire mathematicians today.
+That's why this discovery was a cornerstone in the development of number theory and continues to inspire mathematicians today.
 Euclid's work laid the groundwork for understanding the distribution and properties of prime numbers.

 Trends and Latest Developments